eclipse-adore/adore/documentation/technical_reference_manual/README.md

 - ADORe is developed with algorithms and data models applied in real automated driving system for motion planning and control
 - ADORe features mechanisms for safe interaction with other CAVs, infrastructure, traffic management, interactions with human-driven vehicles, bicyclists, pedestrians

 ADORe is designed around both single agent automated driving (SAAD) and multi agent automated driving (MAAD), to allow both individual and cooperative driving behaviors.
-ADORes features can be seperated into the following categories.
+ADORes features can be separated into the following categories.

 ![ADORe Overview](/img/adore_categories_overview.svg)